ENCCS/practical-machine-learning/content/02-fundamentals-of-ML.md

 ## Types of Machine Learning

-ML can be broadly categorized into three main types depending on how the models learn from input data and the nature of the input data they process.
+Machine learning (ML) can be broadly categorized into three main types depending on how the models learn from input data and the nature of the input data they process.

 :::{figure} ./images/2-ML-three-types.png
 :align: center